Matthew-Mosior/idris2-lsm-rrbvector/README.md

 ### Why Concatenation Works

 The crucial idea is that a strict radix tree demands every subtree perfectly aligned.
-RRB relaxes this, this after `left >< right` ,the result may contain:
+RRB relaxes this, this after `left >< right`, the result may contain:

 ```text
 Root